The Schonmann projection as a g-measure-, how Gibbsian is it?: Splitting the partition function

-We will use the standard South-West convention to define the contours as self-avoiding loops.
+We will use the standard SW convention to define the contours as self-avoiding loops.
+Such contours and self-avoiding lattice paths will be called legal.
 Let $\gamma$ be an exterior contour surrounding the segment $\left[ \left( -N,0\right) ,\left( 0,0\right) \right] .$ Then the cut-point $u_{1}$ is defined as the point of the last intersection of $\gamma$ with the line $L$ before getting to the line $R,$ provided $\gamma$ is oriented clockwise.
 The other three points $u_{2},v_{1},v_{2}$ are defined similarly.

 As a result, $\gamma$ is a concatenation,

 where

 \begin{itemize} \item $\gamma_{1}$ is any legal path in $S,$ joining $u_{1}$ and $v_{1}$ and lying above $\left[ \left( -N,0\right) ,\left( 0,0\right) \right] ,$